Procedure to Reveal the Mechanism of Pattern Formation Process by Topological Data Analysis: Analysis of snapshot at

+The long-life and short-life regions are respectively defined as ${\rm PD_{long}}$ and ${\rm PD_{short}}$ instead of by lifetime, because the distributions of generators vary depending on $\alpha$, and the definition by lifetime does not allow us to set the criteria for extracting the distributions of long-life and short-life generators in a unified manner regardless of $\alpha$.

-We used the inverse analysis method\cite{obayashi2018persistence, vandaele2020topological} to geometrically interpret the characteristic structure of generator distribution in the PD of the magnetic domain pattern.
-We performed numerical simulations based on the TDGL equation for $\alpha = \{1.0,2.0,3.0\}$ and $v=\{0.01,0.001\}$, and we obtained the magnetic domain pattern as shown in the first and third columns of Fig.~\ref{fig3}(a) at $t=2T_0$.
-The PDs corresponding to each magnetic domain pattern are shown as the second and fourth columns in Fig.~\ref{fig3}(a).
-From this figure, we can see that PDs tend to have a different distribution structure depending on $\alpha$ and $v$.
-It is also observed in this figure that the generators are concentrated in three locations on the PD: lower left, upper left, and upper right, regardless of $\alpha$ and $v$.
-The generator around the diagonal line of the PD represents a short-life hole, whereas the generators far from the diagonal line represent long-life holes.
-By inverse analysis\cite{obayashi2018persistence, vandaele2020topological}, we investigated the geometrical structure of the magnetic domain pattern corresponding to the long-life region ${\rm PD_{long}}$ and the short-life region ${\rm PD_{short}}$ [Fig.~\ref{fig3}(b)].
-We extracted the last annihilating cube in one cubical complex, which disappears following the threshold value changes, as the approximate location of the hole corresponding to a certain generator.
+We used the inverse analysis method~\cite{obayashi2018persistence, vandaele2020topological} to geometrically interpret the characteristic structure of generator distribution in the PD of the magnetic domain pattern.
+In particular, we extracted the last annihilating cube in one cubical complex, which disappears when the threshold value changes, as the approximate location of the hole corresponding to a certain generator.
 Hereinafter, we call the cube a ``death cube''.
 As a result, it is found that the death cubes of the long-life region ${\rm PD_{long}}$ are the pixels with the smallest magnetic moment in the same magnetic domain, and the death cubes of the short-life region ${\rm PD_{short}}$ are the pixels at a relatively small peak existing in the magnetic domain.
-It means that the long-lifetime region ${\rm PD_{long}}$ represents the magnetic domain structure, and the short-lifetime region ${\rm PD_{short}}$ represents fluctuations in the inverse domain of $\phi < 0$ (Fig.~\ref{fig4}).
+In other words, ${\rm PD_{long}}$ and ${\rm PD_{short}}$ correspond to high-contrast and low-contrast structures of a grayscale image $\phi\left(\bm{r}\right)$, respectively.
+It means that the long-life region ${\rm PD_{long}}$ represents the magnetic domain structure, and the short-life region ${\rm PD_{short}}$ represents fluctuations in the inverse magnetic domain of $\phi < 0$ (Fig.~\ref{fig4}).
 A similar inverse analysis shows that the short-life generators distributed in the lower left of the PD, as seen in Fig.~\ref{fig3} at $\alpha=3.0$, correspond to fluctuations in the positive magnetic domain of $\phi > 0$.